vbevans94/Cookbook/docs/content/practices/obfuscated_build.md

 ### Main trick

 Once we have build and minimize for tests we need to keep all needed classes.
-To do so we apply [keeper](https://slackhq.github.io/keeper/) plugin:
+To do so we apply [keeper](https://slackhq.github.io/keeper/) plugin(follow detailed [configuration page](https://slackhq.github.io/keeper/configuration/)):

 ```
 if (hasProperty("testingMinimizedBuild")) {